giorgk/Mantis/README.md

  At some point the crops codes will be identical for all loading scenarios.

  * __PixelRadius__ [optional] This is an integer with default value equal to 0.
 Zero means that the loading function is taken directly from the pixel that intesects with the exit point of the streamline.
 Setting that to 1, the simulation will also use the average loading including the 8 surrounding pixels.
 Every increment of this value adds a layer of pixels.
-The simulation runc time increases exponentially with this number.
+The simulation runtime increases exponentially with this number.
 Each pixel is 0.25 ha.
 Setting this to 1 will use the loading from an area of 2.25 ha, while for 2 the contributing area becomes 6.25 ha

 * __minRch__ [optional] The default value is 0.000027 which corresponds to 10 mm/year. </br>
 This has effect on GNLM loading only.
 During the conversion from kg/ha to mg/l if the recharge is less than this value the concentration is set to zero